Monday - Friday

 Kayla joined the Health Professions Advising Office in 2017.
 A Baltimore native, Kayla enjoys spending her time on the water with family and friends.
 She also enjoys taking her dog wherever she goes and cooking!
-She is very passionate about assisting students in their journey through college, be it academic or co-curricular.
+She is very passionate about assisting students in their collegiate journey, be it academic or co-curricular.

 Kayla received her M.A. in Student Affairs Administration in Higher Education (SAAHE) from Ball State University and her B.A. in Communications and Sociology from Salisbury University.